 - All parts must be completed to fulfil the requirements of the unit.
 This dissertation unit enables a research project to be devised in consultation with the supervisor for 50 per cent of the master's degree research year, providing students with the opportunity to prepare for progression to candidacy in a higher degree by research.
-The dissertation must be undertaken in conjunction with SCOM4402 Science Communication Specialist Research Topics and SCOM4705 Science Communication Research Proposal.
+The dissertation must be undertaken in conjunction with SCOM4402 Science Communication Literature Review and SOCS5003 Research Design.

 - Students are able to (1) consolidate and build on the foundations of science communication established in their coursework; (2) gain insight into the process of research by developing their research project under supervision; and (3) develop research skills, including critical analysis of the literature, research design, data collection and analysis, interpretation of results and presentation of findings.

 - Indicative assessments in this unit are as follows: (1) written dissertation and (2) oral defense of dissertation.
 Further information is available in the unit outline.Supplementary assessment is not available in this unit.